Suit fabrics play a huge role in determining the suit’s style and appearance.

 Choosing the right suit fabric is a process that requires a man to learn a few things about crafting materials.
 That being said, there’s no lousy fabric, only a good choice for the right occasion.

 And as you might expect, every suit fabric has its pros and cons.
 Factors like quality, occasion, and price will usually decide what you can go for.

 The following is a simplified list of the most popular suit fabrics, including their good and bad features.

 Wool is a natural material, coming from the fleece of sheep.
 It is one of the most prominent fabric selections for men’s suits due to its adaptability and fine-tuned visuals.

 Wool is wrinkle-free & very soft, and since it’s natural, it breathes well.
 That makes it good for everyday use and can be worn during every year’s season.

 There are two types of wool categories: worsted and woolen.
 This pertains to the yarn’s weight and size and how the fiber is spun (prepared for spinning).

 Woolen means that the length of each fiber is different and is not combed before spinning.
 Worsted fibers are combed at the same length and overlap at the tips, leaving almost no room between individual fibers.

 That being said, you will find that most of the wool suits are actually from worsted wool.
-The one thing people don’t like about wool is the “chubby” and not-so-luxurious appearance.
+The one thing people don’t like about wool is its “chubby” and not-so-luxurious appearance.

 - Breathes well

 - It can be worn on a hot day or a cold night

 - Remarkably soft